PelionIoT/Connector-for-Apache-Kafka/README.md

 | subscriptions.$alias.resource-path| List | Yes | None | List of resources to pre-subscribe (optionally having an * character at the end) e.g: "/3200/0/5501, /3303/*, ..". |
 | subscriptions.$alias.endpoint-type| String | Yes | None | The endpoint type e.g: "Sensor". |

-> Note: For protecting the access keys and avoiding being specified in a properties file, follow the [Externalizing Secrets](https://docs.confluent.io/platform/current/connect/security.html#externalizing-secrets) guide
-> provided by Confluent to securely store and utilize secrets in connector configurations.
+> NOTE: For protecting the access keys and avoiding being specified in a properties file in a production environment, follow the [Externalizing Secrets](https://docs.confluent.io/platform/current/connect/security.html#externalizing-secrets) guide provided by Confluent to securely store and utilize secrets in connector configurations.

 #### Consuming Pelion messages